tungntvn23/hackintosh-thinkpad-e480/README.md

 ### 2021-01-07

-* Support MacOS BigSur 11.1
+* Support MacOS Big Sur 11.1
 * Remove SMCSuperIO.kext failed to detect supported SuperIO Chip.
 * Remove FakePCIID_Broadcom_WiFi.kext
 * Block AirPortBrcm4360_Injector.kext

 ### 2021-01-06

-* Update OpenCore to 0.6.5 to support MacOS BigSur 11.1
+* Update OpenCore to 0.6.5 to support MacOS Big Sur 11.1
 * Update some kexts
 * Add CtlnaAHCIPort.kext MinKernel set to 20.0.0

 ## Current
-* Currently supports MacOS Catalina 10.15.6 and MacOS BigSur 11.1.
+* Currently supports MacOS Catalina 10.15.6 and MacOS Big Sur 11.1.
 * Keep up with the times and adopt OC guidance.
 * The Cpu driver is loaded normally and the frequency conversion is normal.
 * The battery display is normal.